Wihtburh: Family

-Legend of the does
+Story of the does

 After the death of her father in c.
 653, Wihtburh built a convent in Dereham, Norfolk.
 In the hagiographical account of Æthelthryth's life in the Liber Eliensis, Wihtburh is said to have "voluntarily elected to live in solitude near Dereham".

 A traditional story relates that while she was building the convent, she had nothing but dry bread to give to the workmen.
 She prayed to the Virgin Mary and was told to send her maids to a local well each morning.
 There they found two wild does that were gentle enough to be milked, and so provided a nutritious drink for the workers.
 According to the story, a local official did not approve of the miracle, and decided to hunt down the does with his dogs and prevent them from coming to be milked.
 He was punished for this cruelty when he was thrown from his horse and broke his neck.

-The legend is commemorated in the town sign in the centre of Dereham.
+The account is commemorated in the town sign in the centre of Dereham.
 The original sign, which was made in 1954 by Harry Carter and boys from Hamond's Grammar School, was replaced in 2004 by a fibreglass replica.